TheRandomLabs/ChangelogGenerator/README.md

 If you want to use different files as input, you can do something like this:
 	java -jar ChangelogGenerator.jar oldmanifest.json manifest.json

-Obviously, it isn't perfect and might need some user input, but I tried to add as much mod compatibility as possible in CurseAPI-Minecraft, and it even supports TeamCoFH's GitHub changelogs.
+Obviously it isn't perfect, but I tried to add as much mod compatibility as possible (CoFH's mods, mezz's mods, etc.).

-To use this in Gradle:
+To use this with Gradle:

 	compile "com.github.TheRandomLabs:ChangelogGenerator:master-SNAPSHOT"